-EXAMPLE Network physician Non-Network physician
+Non-Network physician

-Physician's charge \$150 \$150

-Our allowance We set it at: \$100 We set it at: \$100

-We pay \$85 60% of our allowance: \$60

-You owe: Copayment: \$15 40% of our allowance: \$40

-+ Difference up to charge?
-No: \$0 Yes: \$50
+Physician's charge: \$150 We set our allowance at: \$100 We pay 60% of our allowance: \$60 You owe 40% of our allowance: \$40 Yes Difference up to charge: \$50

-TOTAL YOU PAY \$15 \$90
+TOTAL YOU PAY: \$90

 If you have an HSA, you can choose to use funds from your HSA to pay these amounts, or you can pay them out-of-pocket.
 If you have an HRA, we will withdraw the amount from your HRA if funds are available.
 After you have exhausted your HSA or HRA, you will be responsible for paying your remaining deductible and also copayments and coinsurance under the Traditional Health Coverage.